 Our beef cattle are never more than 24 months of age.
 No old cows with us!

 Marbling (intramuscular fat) is small white flecks of fat inside of the whole muscle cuts.

 A cut of meat with a lot of small flecks of marbling is an indication of high quality beef genetics, and also a beef that was offered a high quality diet.
 Marbling is responsible for a tender, juicy, and flavorful eating experience.
 The marbling also denotes a young animal.
 Some people don't like to buy beef with excess fat, especially on the outer edge of their cuts.
 But, don't be afraid of marbling!
 That's where your great eating experience originates.

-In fact, you won't even notice the marbling after cooking, as the fat will have rendered and absorbed into your meat.
+In fact, you won't even notice the marbling after cooking, as the fat will have rendered and only the flavor and juice remain.
 Yum!